jengalas/bwaf-bbw/about/boardandstaff.md

   - title: Karen McNeill, Ph.D.
     title_role: Trustee
     image: "/v1618331108/McNeill_Head_shot_csuk9r.jpg"
-    description: Karen McNeill, Ph.D., is an expert of Julia Morgan and currently working on a multiple publications about the architect.
+    description: Karen McNeill, Ph.D., is an expert on Julia Morgan and currently working on a multiple publications about the architect.
 Dr. McNeill’s scholarship focuses on women and gender in the architectural profession as well as how Progressive Era women used the built environment to expand their roles society as consumers,